 To sum up, it’s generally inadvisable to outsource software development when:

 - The business has technology as its core proposition and/or

 - The technology is either proprietary or unique in its implementation

 In any other scenario, a software project can either be built in-house or outsourced (or possibly a combination of the two).
-This is dependant on your willingness and other circumstances that might affect your business case.
+This is dependent on your willingness and other circumstances that might affect your business case.

-Consider Alibaba, the multibillion-dollar company outsourced software development to a firm in the US.
+Let’s start with Alibaba.
+The now multibillion-dollar company outsourced software development to a firm in the US.

 In Liu Shiying and Martha Avery’s words: